gchis66/cloudy-calc/README.md

 Pi*r^2
 ```

-To learn more about mathematical constants, type `help pi` or press F2 while using the calculator.

 ### Factorial Calculations

-The calculator supports factorial calculations in two ways:
+Calculate factorials in two ways:

 1. Using the `!` notation: